 Claim for payment if the student has died

-If a student dies, another person may claim Fares Allowance on their behalf where the travel has been undertaken, but a claim has not been submitted.
+If a student dies, another person can claim Fares Allowance on their behalf.
+They can do this if the person has travelled but hasn’t submitted a claim.

 Unless special circumstances apply, they must submit a claim:

 - within 26 weeks of the student’s death, or

 - by 31 March of the following year, whichever is earlier

 To claim Fares Allowance for pre-booked travel or a reimbursement, you can: